6ernardo/6ernardo/README.md

-💻 2nd year Informatics and Computing Enginnering student @FEUP
+💻 2nd year Computer Enginnering student @FEUP

 <!---
 6ernardo/6ernardo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.